developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/sam/SAMResults/index.md

 ##Properties

 ###AlreadyInUseByADifferentUser
+Defines all error codes that SAM API can return.

 **Type** - Symbol.XamarinEMDK.Sam.SAMResults
 ###AnotherSamAlreadyInUse
+Defines all error codes that SAM API can return.

 **Type** - Symbol.XamarinEMDK.Sam.SAMResults
 ###FailedToConnect
+Defines all error codes that SAM API can return.

 **Type** - Symbol.XamarinEMDK.Sam.SAMResults
 ###Failure
+Defines all error codes that SAM API can return.

 **Type** - Symbol.XamarinEMDK.Sam.SAMResults
 ###InvalidApduCommand
+Defines all error codes that SAM API can return.

 **Type** - Symbol.XamarinEMDK.Sam.SAMResults
 ###SamAlreadyConnected
+Defines all error codes that SAM API can return.

 **Type** - Symbol.XamarinEMDK.Sam.SAMResults
 ###SamNotConnected
+Defines all error codes that SAM API can return.

 **Type** - Symbol.XamarinEMDK.Sam.SAMResults
 ###SamNotInitialized
+Defines all error codes that SAM API can return.

 **Type** - Symbol.XamarinEMDK.Sam.SAMResults
 ###Success
+Defines all error codes that SAM API can return.

 **Type** - Symbol.XamarinEMDK.Sam.SAMResults
 ###TransceiveFailure
+Defines all error codes that SAM API can return.

 **Type** - Symbol.XamarinEMDK.Sam.SAMResults
 ###Undefined
+Defines all error codes that SAM API can return.

 **Type** - Symbol.XamarinEMDK.Sam.SAMResults
 ###Val
+Defines all error codes that SAM API can return.

 **Type** - System.Int32